Gary

 for their databases.

-JewishGen Family Finder, a registry of over 65,000 family
+Family Finder, a registry

-surnames and ancestral towns being researched by some 10,000 Jewish
+surnames and ancestral towns being researched by some 100,000 Jewish

 genealogists throughout the world.